• 2023-03-27

 3D Model & Blender – Solid creation and calculation options 1024 576 SurveyTransfer

-3D models can be created by processing the results of photogrammetry and laser scanning.
-There are many software for post-processing 3D models, but Blender has one of the largest toolkits and community support.
+3D model can be created by processing the results of photogrammetry and laser scanning.
+There are many software for post-processing 3D model, but Blender has one of the largest toolkits and community support.
 Blender is free, open source software, so feel free to try it out!
-Basically, it was not invented for the analysis and post-processing 3D models for geoinformatics purposes, but for 3D artists and animators.
+Basically, it was not invented for the analysis and post-processing 3D model for geoinformatics purposes, but for 3D artists and animators.
 However, many Blender plugins support the use of 3D geoinformatics, with which we can work in a geographic coordinate system or just calculate volume and surface.
 We have already presented Blender in several articles on our blog.

 In the current article, you will learn the following 3D model manipulation tricks: